carolinau/cu-theme/modules/entity_share/README.txt

 -------------

 On the server website:
- * Enable the Entity share server module.
+ * Enable the Entity Share Server module.
  * Optional: Prepare an user with the permission "Access channels list" if you do not want to use the admin user.
- * Go to the configuration page, Configuration > Web services > Entity share > Channels (admin/config/services/entity_share/channel) and add at least one channel.
+ * Go to the configuration page, Configuration > Web services > Entity Share > Channels (admin/config/services/entity_share/channel) and add at least one channel.

 On the client website:
- * Enable the Entity share client module.
+ * Enable the Entity Share Client module.
- * Go to the configuration page, Configuration > Web services > Entity share > Remote websites (admin/config/services/entity_share/remote) and create a remote website corresponding to your server website with the user name and password configured on the server website.
+ * Go to the configuration page, Configuration > Web services > Entity Share > Remote websites (admin/config/services/entity_share/remote) and create a remote website corresponding to your server website with the user name and password configured on the server website.
- * Go to the pull form, Content > Entity share > Pull entities (admin/content/entity_share/pull), and select your remote website, the available channels will be listed and when selecting a channel, the entities exposed on this channel will be available to synchronize.
+ * Go to the pull form, Content > Entity Share > Pull entities (admin/content/entity_share/pull), and select your remote website, the available channels will be listed and when selecting a channel, the entities exposed on this channel will be available to synchronize.